The Wave Trace and Birkhoff Billiards: Computing the wave trace

 Geometrically, these are the incident and reflected outgoing unit directions of the corresponding billiard trajectories at $x$ and $y$.
 The expression $\nabla_1^\perp \Psi_j^k$ in \eqref{parametrix with 8 Dirichlet} can easily be seen to be $\pm \sin \omega_{j,1}^k$, where $\omega_{j,1}^k$ is the angle made between the initial link of the billiard trajectory and the oriented tangent line to the level set of the distance function on which $x$ lies (as in the folliation used in the proof of Theorem \ref{8 orbit lemma}).
 We use the positively oriented tangent line for $1 \leq k \leq 4$ and the negatively oriented tangent line for $5 \leq k \leq 8$.
 The sign $\pm$ depends on the $TT, TN, NT$ or $NN$ configuration of the corresponding orbit.
 Similarly, $\nabla_2^\perp \Psi_j^k = \pm \sin \omega_{j,2}^k$, where $\omega_{j,2}^k$ is the angle made between the final link of the billiard trajectory and the positively $(1 \leq k \leq 4)$ or negatively $(5 \leq k \leq 8)$ oriented tangent line to the distance curve on which $y$ lies.
 As $x,y \to \Delta \d \Omega$, the absolute value of the angles associated to trajectories in the $\mathcal{G}_j$ converge to the initial and final angles of reflection of the unique limiting geodesic loop.
 We are careful to point out that only the absolute values of the angles converge, since for example, the final angles of reflection at $y$ associated to orbits in $TN$ and $NN$ configurations actually converge to the \textit{negative} of the final angle in the limiting trajectory.
-This phenomenon will be important for avoiding cancellation in the equation \eqref{D1} of Section \ref{Integrating the principle symbol}, where we add together all wave kernels and integrate them over the diagonal to obtain a trace formula.
 All limiting loops are automatically in $TT$ configuration. \begin{lemm} On the diagonal of the boundary, the factors $A_{j-1}^1, A_{j-1}^5 A_j^2, A_j^3, A_j^6, A_j^7, A_{j+1}^4$ and $A_{j+1}^8$ corresponding to orbits in $\mathcal{G}_j$ coincide up to a sign.
 We denote their common (absolute) value by $|A_j|$, which at a point $(0,\phi, 0, \phi)$ in boundary normal coordinates satisfies

 Here, $\omega_{j,1}$ and $\omega_{j,2}$ are the initial and final angles of incidence respectively made by the unique counterclockwise parametrized geodesic loop of rotation number $1/j$ based at $(0, \phi, 0, \phi) \in \Delta \d \Omega$. \end{lemm} \begin{proof} Let $(m,k)$ denote an admissable pair of indices corresponding to an orbit $\gamma_{m,k} \in \mathcal{G}_j$.
 Recall the notation in the proof of Lemma \ref{parameterization of cannonical relations} (cf. \cite{Vig18}), where we described a billiard trajectory by the point $(x,q,y) \in \Omega \times \d \Omega^m \times \Omega$.
 Let us first assume $1 \leq k \leq 4$.
 If $x \in \Omega$, we denote the positive angle between $q_1 - x$ and the positively oriented tangent line to the leaf of the folliation by distance curves on which $x$ lies by $\omega_{j,1}^k$ (cf. Section \ref{Proof of 8 orbit lemma}).
 Similarly, if $y \in \Omega$, let us also denote the positive angle between $y- q_j$ and the positively oriented tangent line to the distance curve on which $y$ lies by $\omega_{j,2}^k$.
 Note that $\omega_{j,1}^k$ and $\omega_{j,2}^k$ depend on $x, y, j$ and $k$.
 Using the warped product structure of boundary normal coordinates $(\mu, \phi, \nu, \theta)$, we have